Wilderness Advanced First Aid (40hr) Mountain Rescue November 21-23, Nelson

 Evaluation

 This course is pass/fail.
 100% attendance is mandatory.
 Evaluation is based on practical patient simulations, hands-on activities, and a written test.
-WMA International is committed to making reasonable accommodation for any student with special needs.
+WMA International is committed to making reasonable accommodations for any student with special needs.

 Recertification

 Certifications are valid for three years.
 Graduates of this course should take another WAFA course or consider upgrading to a Wilderness First Responder.
-On a case-by-case basis, WAFA students may re-certify in a Wilderness First Responder Recertification course.
+On a case-by-case basis, WAFA students may recertify in a Wilderness First Responder Recertification course.

 Course Topics